timboettiger/action-replay-mk-iii/README.md

 - a cheat code finder (trainer)
 - a real-time opcode injector
 - a cheat code database

-- it has a user interface driven by mouse or joypad
+And the best part: It has a user interface driven by mouse or joypad!

-To make this amazing hardware appreciated again, I digitized and translated the manual, documented all the built-in codes, screenshotted each menu, and gathered more information.
+To help this remarkable piece of hardware gain the appreciation it deserves once again, I digitized and translated the manual, documented all the built-in codes, captured screenshots of every menu, reverse-engineered the mysterious `DEADC0DE` cheats, and collected even more information about this fascinating device.

 Happy gaming